 The patent detail of Prof. R. Vasudevan mentions that the hot aggregates coated in melted plastic added to hot bitumen (which is 8 to 20% less than normal road construction depending upon the quality of plastics saving the amount.)

-While working on a post, Prof. R. Vasudevan mentioned that the coating layers ensure that the plastic remains intact and not converts in microplastics.
+While working on a post, Prof. R. Vasudevan mentioned that the coating layers ensure that the plastic remains intact and not converts into microplastics.

 Here is 110 pages report which covers the complete assessment which compares the traditional road construction methods, and the one using plastic additives.
 This effort in Ireland sheds light on many aspects.
 The report covers the longevity of roads, climate change, abrasion, and even covers inventory and transport costs.